agrifooddatacanada/GrowingTomorrowSoilHealth/schemas/annual_scd.md

 ## Catalogue Record for Annual Soil Cover Days

 ## Title
-Soil Cover Days – Annual
+Agri-Environmental Indicator - Soil Cover Days – Annual

 ## Description
 The Agri-Environmental Indicator Soil Cover Days dataset provides a calculation of the number of days in a year that the soil of Canada agricultural lands is covered by a crop, crop residues on its surface, or snow.
 The dataset provides long-term soil cover on an annual basis and at the Soil Landscape of Canada scale.